geopython/demo.pygeoapi.io/README.md

 Demo setup for https://demo.pygeoapi.io.
 Includes Ansible playbooks for bootstrapping (provisioning) an empty Ubuntu server, installing all (Docker) services.

+All services can be started/stopped as a Ubuntu system service `pygeoapi` as well.

 ## Common setup with Ansible

 ```